Degree: BS, BA

 Upon admission to the university, students can declare a major in psychology within the College of Arts and Sciences.
 Students may choose to pursue either a Bachelor of Arts or a Bachelor of Science.

-The psychology major consists of 36 credit hours of psychology courses and a prerequisite course, Introductory Psychology.
+The psychology major consists of 36 credit hours of psychology courses and a prerequisite course, Introduction to Psychology.

 Course work for the psychology major includes:

 - Data Analysis in Psychology